Join the lab!

 Graduate Students

 Southern Illinois University is a public institution that was founded in 1869 in Carbondale, Illinois (for more info on C-dale follow this link).
-The Carbondale campus has a total undergraduate enrollment of ca. 13,400, it's setting is rural, and the campus size is 1,136 acres.
+The Carbondale campus has a total undergraduate enrollment of ca. 13,400, its setting is rural, and the campus size is 1,136 acres.
 The school was ranked #153 by U.S. News for 2016 in their National University ranking category.
-The Zoology Department offers M.S. and Ph.D. degree programs that emphasize original research and advanced training in ecology & ecosystem studies, genetics, evolution & population biology, fisheries & aquaculture, and wildlife ecology & management.
+The School of Biological Sciences - Zoology Program offers M.S. and Ph.D. degree programs that emphasize original research and advanced training in ecology & ecosystem studies, genetics, evolution & population biology, fisheries & aquaculture, and wildlife ecology & management.

 More info on graduate programs and courses: http://zoology.siu.edu/_common/documents/grad-classes.pdf